HighLevel CRM Setup Guide for Real Estate Wholesalers (2026)

 - VA team management.
 If you have multiple callers, you need role-based views, assigned lead queues, and shared inboxes that keep each VA focused on their leads without creating overlap or confusion.

 HighLevel handles all of these natively.
-The other CRMs that come close — Podio with custom apps, Airtable with automations — require significant technical setup and third-party integrations that GHL handles out of the box.
-For most wholesaling operations, GHL is the clear choice.
+The alternatives that come close (Podio with custom apps, Airtable with automations) require significant third-party setup to reach parity with what GHL does out of the box.
+For most wholesaling operations running more than a handful of leads per week, GHL is the practical choice.

 2. Initial Account Setup: What to Configure First